 My teaching philosophy is to encourage students to tap into their own unique artistic talent and provide them with the tools to express it.
 As an educator, I will help students to think critically and to be creative with new ideas.
 Creativity is essential to succeed in a cross-curricular interdisciplinary education.
-I will encourage and challenge students to master these skills.
-I believe in process-based learning and serving as a resource for my students in visual language, media, and art history.
+I believe in process-based learning and serving as a resource for my students through visual language, media, and art history.
 My goal will be to help students with the decision-making process by being an effective teacher, and instill self-motivation.
 This approach benefits conceptual thinkers to have the technical abilities to realize their vision and create their reality.
-For this reason, I base technical information on what projects are currently being thought about conceptually, encouraging my students to explore a vast variety of resources, subjects and artistic styles.
+For this reason, I base technical information on what projects are currently being thought about conceptually through contemporary culture, encouraging my students to explore a vast variety of resources, subjects and artistic styles.

 As a teacher of art and design, I have two goals.
 The first is to provide my students with the necessary technical skills and knowledge of materials.
-Students will gain an understanding of the full range of media covered by the class, as well as a skill set of techniques for achieving their aesthetic goals.
+Students will gain an understanding of the full range of topics and materials covered by the class, as well as a skill set of techniques for achieving their aesthetic goals.
 My second goal as a teacher is to introduce my students to the critique of visual analysis, both with regards to their own work and that of others.
-Students will be taught a number of artistic systems of analysis in order to judge their work in visual terms: the analysis of composition; the analysis of color theory; the elements and principles of design, etc.
+Students will be taught a number of artistic systems of analysis in order to judge their work in visual terms like; scale, composition, pictorial space, form, line, light, texture, color theory, principles of design, etc.

-I try provide a platform for students to understand the visual language within an art making practice.
-Before any lecture or demonstration I explain to my students to integrate traditional and contemporary art themes into their personal concepts, requiring a shift from mainly technique-driven training to idea-driven teaching.
+Understanding the cultural and financial challenges students face through their college experience is my number one priority; providing a comfortable platform for all students to understand the visual language within an art making practice.
+Before any lecture or demonstration, I explain to my students to integrate traditional and contemporary themes into their personal concepts, requiring a shift from mainly technique-driven training to idea-driven teaching.
 Introducing the practice of brainstorming as a thinking strategy, helps students generate questions, ideas, and examples and to explore a central idea or topic.
 Following each lecture, students will begin exercises in which they will apply what they have learned to create their own work.
 I want my students to establish an open dialogue between their artwork and the work of others.
-In addition, I understand the importance of establishing rapport with students.
-During a studio base course students will display their work so every participant has a work up on a wall for group discussion.
-Providing a guideline for students to follow, each artist will have the opportunity to explain their work to their fellow peers for a group critique.
-Students will describe what they see in the artwork; next they will analyze and focus on how the elements and principles have been used to organize the work.
-Than they will interpret what the artwork or artist is trying to communicate with his/her viewers.
-The final step is that students can actually express their Opinion/Judgment about the success of the work.
-This provides a stolid criticism for each student during his or her progress within the classroom, comprehending the information that was provided during the critique, students would have an improved evaluation regarding his or her work.

 Artist Statement and Scholarly Interests